 There are time limits for making a claim so it’s important you contact a medical accident solicitor as soon as you can.
-Find out more about the process of how to make a medical negligence claim.
+Find out more about the process of how to make a medical negligence claim or you can download our free Guide to making a medical negligence claim.

 Medical negligence refers to when an injury or condition is shown to have been caused or made worse by negligent, poor care by medical professionals.